robgridley/pace-api/README.md

 ## JSON

-Both the Model and KeyCollection classes implemement JsonSerializable and casting either class to a string will generate JSON.
+Both the `Model` and `KeyCollection` classes implemement the `JsonSerializable` interface and casting either class to a string will generate JSON.

 ```php
 // print a JSON representation of the House account